29 Oct '15

 We paraded past the mass of eager tourists snaking in infinite lines toward their face-to-face with Indonesian immigration.

-My passport was taken into a room and brought out.
+My I.D. was brought into a room and quickly brought back out again.

-The beauty in pink handed me my passport and phone.
+The beauty in pink handed me my passport and phone like holy relics.

 I was free.